-Contact the company.
 Companies that provide cell phone or online services can offer assistance with cyberbullying.
 Customers can call the company and report various acts of bullying.
 Many social networking sites have a feature where you can alert them of inappropriate messages.
 The company usually investigates the report and removes any content that breaks its rules.

-Be a model.
 Become part of the solution by posting positive messages on the Internet.
 Also support those who are being cyberbullied by sharing these tips with them.

-Use Technology.
 There are anti-bullying apps that can be downloaded on your cellphone or tablet.
 Some apps can send a message to a parent’s phone when their child’s phone receives a message that has bullying words.
 Spy-tracking software, which can also be installed on your cellphone or tablet, can track where anonymous messages are coming from.
 This helps the police, company, and or victim figure out who is behind the bullying.

 For more information on cyberbullying, please read the following resources …

 Digital Safety Smart.
 Preventing Cyberbullying by Mary Lindeen

 Dealing with Cyberbullies by Drew Nelson

 OUR KID FRIENDLY FAST & FUN STUDY TRICKS FOR BETTER GRADES: 9 FUN STRATEGIES FOR SUCCESS IN LEARNING AND SCHOOL HAS $29 OFF THE ORIGINAL PRICE.

 Our books are available on Amazon, “Teach Your Toddler to Read Through Play,” “Fun Easy Ways to Teach Your Toddler to Write, and “Teach Your Child About Money Through Play.

 THE TEACH YOUR TODDLER TO READ THROUGH PLAY ONLINE COURSE HAS A $97 DISCOUNT.